 - The project will allow the restaurant to continue offering shaded outdoor seating in response to demand that has lasted since the pandemic, without having to maintain and oversee the temporary structure. - There is no expected increase in employees or customers from current levels as a result of the project. - However, the applicant estimates that the number of employees has increased from about 14 to 44 since 1991.
-Almost all are seasonal, and about half are fulltime. - During Covid, the applicant dedicated the eight guest rooms at the inn to employee housing (two per room), but it is not clear if the rooms will revert back to inn rooms now that Covid restrictions have been lifted.
+Almost all are seasonal, and about half are fulltime. - During Covid, the applicant dedicated the eight guest rooms at the inn to employee housing (two per room).
+There are no committed plans, however, to keep the rooms as employee housing.
 The inn also provides some offsite housing for kitchen staff from May to October.